 Seven of us are heading to the westernmost island in Mingan Archipelago National Park Reserve for a lighthouse stay.
 We have less than a full 24 hours on the island, but it can be walked from end to end in about ten minutes.
-(The island is only 350 metres long and less than 100 metres wide.)
+(The island is only 350 m long and less than 100 metres wide.)
 That gives us ample time for R&R and exploration.

 From a distance it looks like we’re heading for Alcatraz Island – famous for some of its high profile criminals like Al Capone.
 But as our destination – Îles aux Perroquets gets closer – the semblance disappears and the magic of our destination becomes apparent.
 Before you go be sure to check out this video on our trip to the Mingan to get an overview of what our lighthouse stay looked like.

 Mostly what you want to do on the island is take endless photos of puffins.
 But I’d also recommend getting up for an hour around sunrise (3:45 AM in late June) to enjoy the beauty of the island bathed in early morning light.

 And with benches, chairs and those old-fashioned moving seats on a rocker you’ll find plenty of reasons to sit, dream, write, journal or just be in the moment.